techsoft3d/ts3d-hc-textbox/README.md

 To play well with other operators it makes sense to control the textbox creation by using mode "1".
 In this case, after a single text box is created the operator "flips" back to mode 0 until setAllowCreation() is called again.

 ### Manual Creation
 You can also use the operator only for manipulating existing textbox markup and create the textboxes directly.
 See below for the minimal code required to do that.
-Of course in this case it is your responsibility to calculate a suitable initial insertion position:
+Of course in this case it is your responsibility to calculate a suitable initial insertion position.

 ```
 let textBoxManager = myTextBoxOperator.getTextBoxManager();